Many years ago I sold my VW powered BMW motorcycle. I see now that several firms ship motorcycles, some from door to door. Use Google.

 We are positioning a container for your shipment tracking # 20847102.
 The container # is 20959 and is available for you 09/22/2004 in SMF.

 Please be sure to drop off your shipment at the Origin Station on your scheduled ship day.
 Should any issues arrise with meeting this deadline, be sure to give proper notification to Motorcycles@forwardair.com

 Forward Air Customer Service

-I called up just prior to leaving my house for the 30 mile trip to make sure that all was OK.
+I called up just prior to leaving my house for the 30-mile trip to make sure that all was OK.
 Nobody answered the phone that I let ring at least 30 times.
 An hour later I got a quick answer to my call and so I left on my journey.
 I was treated very well.
 The warehouse person offered to help me unload the bike from my pickup truck.
 By the time I had my ramp set up he wasn’t visible.
 The truck was on a slant, so it wasn’t so bad.
 I managed to do it myself.
 That is one heavy bike.
-It is much heavier now than when I built it 37 years ago……….or maybe I am a few years older:-)
+It is much heavier now than when I built it 37 years ago……….or maybe I am a few years weaker:-)

 “My” container had gotten stacked in the back and several items had to be moved out of the way.
 The container shows a place for the front of the motorcycle.
 Once open, I was going to turn the bike around, but the helper pointed out that it mattered none at all.
 He helped hold it in place while I attached 6 Ancra straps.
 It seemed to be very solid.

 Front and rear view of the mounting.
 Can you see the built-in ramp on both ends?

 I have hauled hundreds of BMW’s in pick up trucks and trailers with only 4 straps, so I hope it will survive the trip in good condition.
 My only regret was that I didn’t think of tape.
 I would have used black plastic tape to wrap around each hook to assure that it couldn’t “jump off.”
 I have never had one do so, but it would have made me feel better.
 Take tape with you.